firoz-ahmad-likhon/airflow-data-pipeline/README.md

    ```

 ## Precautions
-Remove `config` and `dags/quality/gx` folders if any error occurs during the setup.
+Remove `config` folders if any error occurs during the setup.
 To clean up the log remove `logs` folder.

 ## Dag run
 - When you trigger the dag manually, the input date time will UTC time.